Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

 \subsection{Dipolarity: effect of flow structure}

-The magnetic fields of giant planets such as Jupiter and Saturn, as well as the Earth, are strongly dipolar.
-As such, it is of considerable interest to identify trends in the dipolarity of the magnetic field generated by the semi-convective dynamo.
+The magnetic fields of giant planets such as Jupiter and Saturn, as well as the Earth, are strongly dipolar, with Saturn's field also being very axisymmetric.
+As such, it is of considerable interest to identify trends in the form of the magnetic field generated by the semi-convective dynamo.
 We quantify the dipolarity and axisymmetry using the dipole and axisymmetry fractions

 where $l$ and $m$ are spherical harmonic degree and order, $\bm{b}(l,m,t)$ is the $(l,m)$ component of the magnetic field at the surface of the simulation $r=R_o$, and $\delta_{ij}$ is the Kronecker delta function.
-Note that these definitions are not totally standardised: it is common to define $f_\text{dip}$ using a spectrum truncated at the maximum $l$ of the current models of the target planet's magnetic field.
+Note that these definitions are not totally standardised: it is common to define $f_\text{dip}$ using a spectrum truncated at the maximum $l$ of the current models of the target planet's magnetic field, while $f_\text{axi}$ is not a widely used measure.